 Opportunities to learn and practice valuable cooking skills from other cultures.

-Food has always brought people together.
-Tapping into the talents, knowledge and experience of others when it comes to food is awesome!
-Regardless of where I travel it has been a fun tradition to find local food and then cook delicious meals for our guests.
-It’s a valuable self reliance skill to learn and practice often.
-In my “Feed a Family” classes I taught for several years, the curriculum focused on preparing delicious, easy, healthy, hearty meals in just minutes using our own kitchen, where or what ever that may be.
 As I travel, my lodging always includes a well-equipped kitchen.
-Opportunities to cook for and feed people in Switzerland, Denmark, Iceland, Caribbean, Hawaii, Italy, and many locations in the US along with primitive camping settings have been rewarding and memorable.
-Cooking Dutch Oven Dinners is also fun!
-Being able to quickly observe and assess local resources and products available is a fun activity for me.
-Asking for help in a grocery store, learning from local chefs and from guests who travel with us are all important resources.
-Guests may be able to customize their meal easier at home than in a restaurant since many of our entrees are served “buffet style”.
-Dining out the first and last night also creates a good balance for us as well.
+Opportunities to cook for and feed people in distant lands is a fun thing to do!
+Switzerland, Denmark, Iceland, Caribbean, Hawaii, Italy, and many locations in the US along with primitive camping settings have been rewarding and memorable.
+Cooking Dutch Oven Dinners are also fun!
+Being able to quickly observe and assess local resources and products available is an engaging activity for those who want to participate.
+Asking for help in a grocery store, learning from local chefs and from guests who travel with us are all great resources.
+Guests are able to customize their meals in our home rather than in a restaurant since many of our entrees are served “buffet style”, allowing you to pick and choose what you want to eat.
+We also look forward to dining out the first and last night.

 Each day we enjoy: